kanyecube/dotfiles/README.md

 Make sure you have the proper fonts, icons, apps, and themes installed before copying my dotfiles.
 The fonts I use are SF Pro Display and JetBrains Mono.

-The autostart file in .config/openbox points to multiple locations on the disk.
-You'll want to change the paths to wherever you have those files.
+Config files sometimes point to locations on disk.
+Make sure you correct the paths before using these dotfiles, otherwise they may not work.

+Also make sure you install the scripts.